Quodlibet (card game)

 Quodlibet (Latin: "what you like") is a traditional card game and drinking game associated with central European student fraternities that is played with William Tell pattern cards and in which the dealer is known as the 'beer king'.
 It is a compendium, trick-taking game for 4 players using a 32-card pack of German-suited playing cards.
 The Bavarian game of Rumpel is descended from Quodlibet.

 History

 Quodlibet is an old German student drinking game mentioned as early as 1845 as one of the "best-known drinking games".
 It is described in at least two 1862 sources as comprising around 20 different deals (Touren) each, in itself, almost childish, but collectively making for an enjoyable variety.
 These deals included "the well known game of Black Peter, originally a Quodlibet contract, as well as Sequence."

 Quodlibet was particularly popular in German student circles and is still played by student fraternities in Austria.
 In a 400th anniversary magazine for the University of Tübingen that year, students from Mainz describe the rules for Quodlibet.
 In 1878 a Nuremberg choir song features a pub in which four play Sans Prendre into the night while a quintet plays Schaffkopf or Quodlibet.
 The well known children's game, Schwarzer Peter (or Old Maid in Britain), was originally a Quodlibet deal.

-In the early 20th century, variations of Quodlibet were documented in several German and Austrian student manuals, reflecting regional differences in both rules and drinking customs.